 Q. My company files consolidated financial statements either through the MBFRF or to state agencies.
 May we use these for the NMLS Mortgage Call Report?

-No. The financial condition component of the NMLS MCR must be reflective of the licensee and not “rolled-up” or consolidated information of the parent company.
+No. The financial condition component of the NMLS MCR must be reflective of the licensee and its subsidiaries and not “rolled-up” or consolidated information of the parent company.
 The MCR-FC should follow the MCR instructions and generally accepted accounting principles (GAAP).
 Please be sure to report to the dollar and not in thousands.

 Q. Will the MCR be made available to the public?